Our aims and objectives are to:

 - Provide information to the public on child care proceedings in the courts;

-- Conduct research on these proceedings in order to promote debate and inform policy-makers;
+- Conduct research on these proceedings to promote debate and inform policy-makers;

 - Assist in the implementation of these recommendations;

-- Promote confidence in the child care system.
+- Through the above, to promote confidence in the child care system.

-It will also collect and analyse data from the proceedings, publish reports on the nature and outcomes of the child care proceedings and promote a public debate on the issues raised through seminars and conferences.
+The CCLRP collects and analyses data from the proceedings, publishes reports on the nature and outcomes of the child care proceedings and promotes public debate on the issues raised through seminars and conferences.